libra/website/docs/my-first-transaction.md

 $ cargo run -p libra_swarm -- -s
 ```

-`-p libra_swarm` - causes cargo to run the libra_swarm package which starts a local blockchain consisting of 1 node.
+`-p libra_swarm` - causes cargo to run the libra_swarm package which starts a local blockchain consisting of one node.

 `-s` option starts a local client to connect to the local blockchain.